GitHub-Insight-ANZ-Lab/copilot-lab-music-store-csharp-console/README.md

 ## Lab Setup Instructions

-To get started, follow the setup instructions on the following link [Setting up your Environment](https://github-insight-anz-lab.github.io/github-copilot-labs-list/getting-started/#-setting-up-your-environment).
-This guide will help you configure IDE, GitHub Copilot, and other necessary prerequisites.
+To get started, follow the setup instructions at this link: [Setting up your Environment](https://github-insight-anz-lab.github.io/github-copilot-labs-list/getting-started/#-setting-up-your-environment).
+This guide will help you configure your IDE, GitHub Copilot, and other necessary prerequisites.

 > **Important:** It is recommended to fork the repository to your GitHub account before starting the exercise.
 This will allow you to save your changes and track your progress.